mpvano/pico_opentnc/README.md

 - Monitor Emulated TNC SIO uart registers for baud rate changes and update PICO serial port baud accordingly.
 - Add 1600 1800 hz modem for HF Modem support.
 - Investigate if FX.25 can be added especially for hf.
+- Investigate possibility of having USB port as serial terminal port at the same time as having kiss port on ttl serial port and vice versa

 ## How to build
 ```